dirigible-io/dirigible-io.github.io/docs-help/docs/setup/helm.md

         --set kyma.apirule.host=<kyma-host>
         ```

-        This will install additionally an ApiRule and XSUAA ServiceInstance and ServiceBinding.
+        This will install additionally an `ApiRule` and XSUAA `ServiceInstance` and `ServiceBinding`.
 The appropriate roles should be assigned to the user.

     === "PostgreSQL"